wereinse/initial-terraform/README.md

   - will need an additional SP (done)
   - will need ACR pull permissions on the SP (done)

-- now uses standard TF_NAME url
+- now uses standard He_Name url
 - standardized names to manual install

 ## Features